philippelt/netatmo-api-python/usage.md

 >2014-01-13, Revision to include new modules additionnal informations

-No additional libraries other than standard Python library is required.
+No additional library other than standard Python library is required.

 Both Python2 and Python3 are supported without change.